 - Ghost of Tsushima

 - Until Dawn

-In the Switch’s first year, a handful of superb first-party games arrived, including:
+In the Switch’s first three years, a handful of superb Nintendo Switch exclusive games arrived, including:

 - The Legend of Zelda: Breath of the Wild